Cardinal Health, Inc. (NYSE:CAH) Receives Average Rating of “Hold” from Brokerages

 Cardinal Health, Inc. (NYSE:CAH) has been given an average rating of “Hold” by the ten analysts that are currently covering the firm, Marketbeat Ratings reports.
 Two research analysts have rated the stock with a sell recommendation, five have issued a hold recommendation and one has issued a buy recommendation on the company.
 The average 1-year price target among brokerages that have covered the stock in the last year is $58.50.

 Several equities analysts have recently issued reports on the company.
-Barclays reduced their target price on Cardinal Health from $71.00 to $68.00 and set an “overweight” rating for the company in a report on Friday, August 6th.
-Citigroup lowered Cardinal Health from a “buy” rating to an “underperform” rating and reduced their price objective for the company from $69.00 to $56.00 in a report on Thursday, August 5th.
-They noted that the move was a valuation call.
-Deutsche Bank Aktiengesellschaft lowered Cardinal Health from a “buy” rating to a “hold” rating and reduced their price objective for the company from $62.00 to $51.00 in a report on Friday, August 6th.
-Evercore ISI reissued a “hold” rating and set a $50.00 price objective on shares of Cardinal Health in a report on Friday, August 6th.
-Finally, Bank of America lowered Cardinal Health from a “buy” rating to an “underperform” rating and reduced their price objective for the company from $69.00 to $56.00 in a report on Thursday, August 5th.
+TheStreet lowered Cardinal Health from a “b” rating to a “c+” rating in a report on Friday, August 6th.
+Evercore ISI reaffirmed a “hold” rating and issued a $50.00 target price on shares of Cardinal Health in a report on Friday, August 6th.
+Bank of America lowered Cardinal Health from a “buy” rating to an “underperform” rating and reduced their target price for the company from $69.00 to $56.00 in a report on Thursday, August 5th.
+Barclays reduced their price objective on Cardinal Health from $71.00 to $68.00 and set an “overweight” rating for the company in a report on Friday, August 6th.
+Finally, Deutsche Bank Aktiengesellschaft lowered Cardinal Health from a “buy” rating to a “hold” rating and reduced their price objective for the company from $62.00 to $51.00 in a report on Friday, August 6th.

 Several large investors have recently bought and sold shares of CAH.
 Amundi Pioneer Asset Management Inc. lifted its position in shares of Cardinal Health by 19.8% during the first quarter.
 Amundi Pioneer Asset Management Inc. now owns 317,924 shares of the company’s stock worth $15,307,000 after acquiring an additional 52,482 shares in the last quarter.
 OLD Mission Capital LLC purchased a new stake in shares of Cardinal Health in the third quarter worth $1,407,000.
 Franklin Resources Inc. raised its position in shares of Cardinal Health by 8.4% in the first quarter.
 Franklin Resources Inc. now owns 22,765 shares of the company’s stock worth $1,383,000 after buying an additional 1,767 shares in the last quarter.
 Dimensional Fund Advisors LP raised its position in shares of Cardinal Health by 2.0% in the first quarter.
 Dimensional Fund Advisors LP now owns 2,554,402 shares of the company’s stock worth $155,199,000 after buying an additional 50,203 shares in the last quarter.
 Finally, Public Employees Retirement System of Ohio raised its position in shares of Cardinal Health by 5.0% in the first quarter.
 Public Employees Retirement System of Ohio now owns 161,443 shares of the company’s stock worth $9,808,000 after buying an additional 7,689 shares in the last quarter.
 Hedge funds and other institutional investors own 84.54% of the company’s stock.